vini-limaa/chatbot-ai-app/README.md

 This is a chat application built with Next.js.
 The project includes a database system, unit tests, and a dashboard to view all messages.
 The chatbot is integrated with Google Gemini AI and responds to messages like a real AI chatbot.
 This chat only loads the last 50 messages logged in the system.

+You need to generate a Google api key here https://aistudio.google.com/u/5/apikey and set up on .env file.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (recommended the LTS version)